maedoc/tvb-virtualizer/web/README.md

 **Note:- The job list shown in the image is also just for the reference according to the <a href="https://pegasus.isi.edu/documentation/tutorial.php">Pegasus official tutorial</a>.**

+## What we tried

+To start condor automatically, we have changed the docker image of TVB-recon and TVB-recon software.
+We have used [andypohl/htcondor](https://hub.docker.com/r/andypohl/htcondor/dockerfile) docker image in TVB-recon software.
+This `andypohl/htcondor` docker image works on CentOS 7.
+So, we have changed the TVB-recon software and TVB-recon dockerfile commands according to CentOS 7 instructions and after building both the image, still result was unexpected means condor didn't started automatically.<br/>
+For more information about the changed Dockerfile you can pull the docker images by using the command `docker pull thevirtualbrain/tvb-recon:GSOC`.

+## Improvements

+These are some of the improvements which can be done in future for making the Web GUI more user interactive.
+* Automate the docker part by starting condor automatically inside docker too.
+* Testing can also be done for the components and API part.
+* Some code snippets can also be make more generalised in server file.
+* As it's the initial version of the GUI, Many more features can be added in future.

 ## Contributing